Biden, Harris offering solace to grieving Asian Americans

 Asian Americans are particularly important as Democrats target suburban voters across the Sun Belt, including the growing communities around Charlotte, Houston and Phoenix, said Guy Cecil, head of the Democratic super PAC Priorities USA.

-For example, Priorities’ review of the November election results found that Asian Americans increased their share of the suburban vote in Georgia by 2.5 percentage points compared to 2016.
-They also made up a notable share of new voters in Arizona and Wisconsin— places where new voters favored Biden and helped drive his victories, the group found.
+For example, Priorities’ review of the November election results found that Asian Americans increased their share of the suburban vote in Georgia by 2.5 percentage points compared with 2016.
+They also made up a notable share of new voters in Arizona and Wisconsin — places where new voters favored Biden and helped drive his victories — the group found.

 Bourdeaux praised a “diverse community that is South Asian, Chinese, Vietnamese, Korean, a host of different religions, Christian, Hindu, Muslim, Catholic, Buddhist, non-religious, and so on, just an extraordinarily diverse group of people.”